jamesmontemagno/MediaPlugin/README.md

 **iOS**

-Your app is required to have keys for NSCameraUsageDescription and NSPhotoLibraryUsageDescription in order to access the device's camera and photo library.
+Your app is required to have keys in your Info.plist for `NSCameraUsageDescription` and `NSPhotoLibraryUsageDescription` in order to access the device's camera and photo/video library.
+If you are using the Video capabilities of the library then you must also add `NSMicrophoneUsageDescription`.
 The string that you provide for each of these keys will be displayed to the user when they are prompted to provide permission to access these device features.
+You can read me here: https://blog.xamarin.com/new-ios-10-privacy-permission-settings/

 **Windows Phone 8/8.1 Silverlight:**